Table of Contents

 Skye terriers are great little dogs, but they like to have things their own way and can be really stubborn.

-They also need regular grooming as their coat can get very long and end up covering their eyes.
+They also need regular grooming as their coats can get long and cover their eyes.

 2. Cane Corso